Woosox Matthew Levin Bridges Baseball and Business

 Levin’s long-standing BU relationships are personal, as well.
 “My college roommate, with whom I remain very close today, actually set me up with my wife, who was attending Tufts,” he says.
 “She and I live in Coolidge Corner now, close to BU and Fenway.”
 Levin admits that the last year of pandemic has been challenging, but he’s leaned into some childhood wisdom.

 The baseball-loving kid from Chicago who came to Comm Ave hungry to work for the Red Sox hasn’t moved very far from his friends or his baseball “Field of Dreams.”
-During a supremely challenging year, he’s built it—and now they will come, starting May 11.
+During a supremely challenging year, he’s built it—and now they are coming, starting May 11.